-Our future success depends on our ability to retain our President and Chief Executive Officer, our Senior Vice President, Chief Medical Officer, and other key executives and to attract, retain and motivate qualified personnel.
+Our future success depends on our ability to retain our President and Chief Executive Officer, our Senior Vice President, Chief Medical Officer, our Senior Vice President, Chief Financial and Chief Business Officer, and other key executives and to attract, retain and motivate qualified personnel.

-We are highly dependent on Joseph A. Yanchik III, our President and Chief Executive Officer, and Manuel Aivado, M.D., Ph.D., our Senior Vice President, Chief Medical Officer, as well as the other principal members of our management and scientific teams.
-Our agreements with Mr. Yanchik and Dr. Aivado do not prevent them from terminating their employment with us at any time.
+We are highly dependent on Joseph A. Yanchik III, our President and Chief Executive Officer, Manuel Aivado, M.D., Ph.D., our Senior Vice President, Chief Medical Officer, and Evan Lippman, our Senior Vice President, Chief Financial and Chief Business Officer, as well as the other principal members of our management and scientific teams.
+Our agreements with Mr. Yanchik, Dr. Aivado and Mr. Lippman do not prevent them from terminating their employment with us at any time.
 We do not maintain "key person" insurance for any of our executives or other employees.
 The loss of the services of any of these persons could impede the achievement of our research, development and commercialization objectives.